Every2/chip-8pp/README.md

 A Simple implementation of Chip-8 to learn about emulation in cpp.

-If you use windows check [dev-windows branch](https://github.com/Every2/chip-8pp/tree/dev-windows)
+If you wanna compile with Visual Studio [dev-windows branch](https://github.com/Every2/chip-8pp/tree/dev-windows)

-To run this project:
+To run this project in Linux:
 ```Bash
 mkdir build && cd build
 cmake ../